napulen/phd_thesis/README.md

 What is novel about this idea is that modulations and tonicizations are short-term.
 Modulation is not accomplished by the _length_ of the departure but by a **disruption** in the "tonal space".
 When that tonal space is not disrupted, we are observing a tonicization.

 This sounds very close to what theorists say, but it somehow feels different in my mind.
 Like I am about to be able to quantify it.

+### April 4, 2020

+I was extracting useful references from the "Counterpoint by Convolution" (COCONET) paper.

+I ended up with a compilation of 10 papers that I could investigate further.
+Most of the papers deal with Bach chorales.
+This is the best initial approach for me as well.

+I went to give a brief look at the Bach chorales annotated by Craig Sapp on the Verovio Humdrum Viewer.
+I realized the quality of these files is very high.
+Craig annotated harmonies that coincided with cadences in a very systematic way.
+The rest of the notation is very close to `**harm` syntax.
+My `harmalysis` parser should be able to deal with this information with ease.

+I noticed that the annotations often ignore passing tones and non-functional harmonies.
+Using this information to reduce the vocabulary of classes in the training process is a must.
+I can try both approaches, raw pitch-class sets (no annotation needed) and annotated.
+This will, for once, tell us if expert-curated data improves machine learning models.

+I haven't revised the other papers collected from COCONET.
+I should start with Allan and Williams (2005), they used chord vocabularies.